NCB Foundation LP Banner 2025 Rebranded

 Basic Human Services

 Our basic human services grants support organizations that meet the immediate needs of individuals and families while also supporting prevention and long-term solutions for people living in difficult economic circumstances.
-(Food Pantries are encouraged to request support through Northwest Community Bank’s Corporate Giving programs.)

 • Food and nutrition programs